Home » Kid-friendly Recipes » lunch

 Easy Nutrient Dense Sloppy Joes: Ready in Less Than 20 Minutes!

 Looking for an easy weeknight dinner that the kids will love and can meet any dietary needs?
 My nourishing sloppy joes are very kid-friendly and can be on the table in less than 20 minutes!
-Serve it on homemade gluten-free bread for a truly tasty meal.Looking for an easy weeknight dinner that the kids will love and can meet any dietary needs?
+Serve it on homemade gluten-free bread or freshly milled wheat bread for a truly tasty meal.Looking for an easy weeknight dinner that the kids will love and can meet any dietary needs?
 My nourishing sloppy joes are very kid-friendly and can be on the table in less than 20 minutes!
 We all need a few go-to meals that take very little time to make, include nourishing ingredients, and the whole family enjoys.
 This is one of our family favorites that fits the bill perfectly!

 We call it sloppy joes.
 Others call it barbecue.
 What do you call it?